 Five more die after contracting coronavirus in Suffolk and north Essex

-Nick Hulme, Chief Executive for East Suffolk and North Essex NHS Foundation Trust, said:“We can confirm that two patients, both in their 70s and both of whom had underlying health conditions, have sadly passed away at Ipswich Hospital.
-They had both tested positive for COVID-19.
+Nick Hulme, Chief Executive for East Suffolk and North Essex NHS Foundation Trust, who run both Ipswich and Colchester hospitals, said: “We can confirm that four patients, three in their 80s and one in their 70s all with underlying health conditions, have sadly passed away at Ipswich Hospital.

 “Our thoughts and condolences remain with the patients’ families and loved ones at this difficult time.”